andylebo20/dailydemo/README.md

 # dailydemo

 This is a web application that lets people create and share video calls, then view network metrics about these calls.
+Using this web application, a [daily.co](https://www.daily.co/) developer can debug performance issues to further improve call quality.

 ## Technology Used